Diet and Cancer Risk

 Aim to meet nutritional needs through diet alone.

-A dietary supplement is a product intended for ingestion that contains a ‘dietary ingredient’ intended to achieve levels of consumption of micronutrients or other food components beyond what is usually achievable through diet alone.
+A dietary supplement contains a ‘dietary ingredient’ intended to achieve levels of consumption of micronutrients or other food components beyond what is usually achievable through diet alone.

 Expert Panel conclusions